folio-org/stripes/doc/permissions.md

 * Permission which are enforced only in a front-end module should be defined in the front-end.
 There is no need for back-end modules to be encumbered by the knowledge of such permissions.

 * _In general_, a permission enforced in a front-end module should be defined in that particular front-end module, and a permission enforced by Stripes itself should be defined by stripes-core.
-However, as a special case, stripes-core enforced the various `module.NAME.enabled` permissions provided by the modules called _NAME_.
+However, as a special case, stripes-core enforces the various `module.NAME.enabled` permissions provided by the modules called _NAME_.

 But this leaves some scope for judgement.